libuv/libuv/docs/src/handle.rst

     Returns the size of the given handle type.
 Useful for FFI binding writers who don't want to know the structure layout.

+.. c:function:: void uv_autoclose(uv_handle_t* handle, uv_close_cb close_cb)

+    Un-reference the given handle and automatically close it if the loop's active handle count reaches zero.
+This is useful for handles that need to be cleaned up at the end of a loop's lifecycle, but are not mandatory for the loop to remain alive.

+    See :ref:`refcount`.

+    .. versionadded:: 1.29.0

 Miscellaneous API functions
 ---------------------------